rodx64/pp/src/main/java/com/rba/pp/solid/o/OpenClose.md

 #### Tip
 - Whenever a class uses an ENUM or there is a conditional statement, we should try to break into another class.
+- This is typically achieved through inheritance and polymorphism.